Christiana, Pennsylvania: History

 On September 11, 1851, Christiana was the site of the Battle of Christiana (also called the Christiana Riot), in which the local residents defended with firearms a fugitive slave, killing the slaveowner.
-Southerners demanded the hanging of those responsible, who were accused of treason and making war on the United States, but after the first defendant was acquitted, the government dropped the case.
+Southerners demanded the hanging of those responsible, accusing them of treason and waging war against the United States.
+However, after the first defendant was acquitted, the government dropped the case.

 The trial was the first nationally covered challenge to the Fugitive Slave Act of 1850.

 Geography

 Christiana is located in eastern Lancaster County at 39°57′19″N 75°59′46″W (39.955262, -75.996208).

 It is bordered to the north, west, and south by Sadsbury Township and to the east by West Sadsbury Township in Chester County.

 Pennsylvania Route 372 passes through the center of the borough, leading east 5 mi to Parkesburg and west 11 mi to Quarryville.
 Lancaster is 19 mi to the northwest via Pennsylvania Route 41, and U.S. Route 30.

-According to the U.S. Census Bureau, the borough has a total area of 1.37 km2, all of it recorded as land.
+According to the U.S. Census Bureau, the borough has a total area of 1.37 km2, all land.

-The borough is in the valley of Pine Creek, which forms the Lancaster County/Chester County line, and which flows south to form Octoraro Creek, a south-flowing tributary of the Susquehanna River.
+The borough is in the valley of Pine Creek, which forms the Lancaster County/Chester County line, and which flows south to form Octoraro Creek, a southward-flowing tributary of the Susquehanna River.